SystemVerilog as a first or second language for FPGA or ASIC design

 SystemVerilog for New Designers prepares the engineer for practical project readiness for FPGA or ASIC design, including RTL synthesis, block-level test benches, and FPGA design flows.
 Delegates targeting FPGAs will take away a flexible project infra-structure which includes a set of scripts, example designs, modules and constraint files to use, adapt and extend on their own projects.
 While the emphasis is on the practical SystemVerilog-to-hardware flow for FPGA devices, this training course also provides the essential foundation needed by ASIC and FPGA designers wishing to go on to use the advanced features of SystemVerilog for functional verification.

-SystemVerilog for New Designers is suitable for delegates who are learning SystemVerilog as their first hardware description language.
+SystemVerilog for New Designers is suitable for delegates with existing experience of Verilog or VHDL as well as for those who are learning SystemVerilog as their first hardware description language.
 For teams who are already skilled in Verilog or VHDL, this training course can be offered in a shortened form for on-site delivery.
-For verification teams who are looking to use the class-based features of SystemVerilog for constrained random functional verification, Doulos provides Modular SystemVerilog for in-house training options.Workshops comprise approximately 50% of class time, and are based around carefully designed exercises to reinforce and challenge the extent of learning.
+For verification teams who are looking to use the class-based features of SystemVerilog for constrained random functional verification, Doulos provides Modular SystemVerilog for in-house training options.Workshops comprise approximately 50% of class time and are based around carefully designed exercises to reinforce and challenge the extent of learning.

 Digital hardware design engineers who wish to learn how to use SystemVerilog for FPGA or ASIC hardware design at the register-transfer level (RTL) and for block-level verification.

 Delegates should have a good working knowledge of digital hardware design, or have attended Essential Digital Design Techniques (or equivalent).
 No previous SystemVerilog or Verilog knowledge is required.